5 Ways to Create Competitive Advantage through Corporate Philanthropy

 The top 5 ways AEC industry firms can improve their competitive position through strategic giving to higher education institutions.

 1. Provide support and incentives, such as paid time off for senior staff to take on adjunct-professor or instructor roles, teaching in local faculties whose graduating students your company will one day hire.
-This allows the company to have a head start on identifying and courting the cream of crop, ahead of the other firms.
-It also increases employee morale, and the local reputation of the firm.
+This allows the company to have a head start on identifying and courting the cream of the crop, ahead of the other firms.
+It also increases employee morale and the local reputation of the firm.

 2. Participate in co-op work experience programs with local colleges and universities.
 Having early access to the student population can reduce future recruiting costs, and again, provide the first opportunity to identify and court the best students.

 3. Encourage and support employee involvement on committees, providing industry feedback to local faculties that are training the students you will be hiring.
 This allows your firm to influence course curricula and content so you can hire graduates with the skills you need to be competitive.